 One of the most important benefits of yoga is what it teaches about breathing.
 The deep breathing performed in yoga sends more oxygen to the blood, which keeps the body’s organs happy, healthy, and functioning at an optimal state.
 Moreover, one can experience in the breath work (pranayama) an energetic force that does enable us to move in and out of poses (asanas) and to relax under stress of muscle or mind.

 There are many different yoga styles out there.
 I’ve tried different brands just to see what they offer.
-But basically I stay with hatha yoga classes that will include breath work (pranayama), a round of poses (ananas), and some time for meditation.
+But basically I stay with hatha yoga classes that will include breath work (pranayama), a round of poses (ananas), and time for meditation.

 Healthy people, seniors in particular, need to pay attention to what they eat.
 Yoga is allied with ayurveda, the ancient health system of India.
 One of the emphases of ayurveda is diet.
 In fact, ayurveda is one of the world’s original “food as medicine” systems.
-I’m no authority on this complex system that makes adjustments to diet for seasons and body types.
+I’m no authority on this complex system that makes adjustments to diet for seasons of the year and body types.
 Ayurvedic practitioners can give guidance on this.
 But I know that people of my generation have had to radically change the dietary habits we grew up with.
-We grew up with foods of convenience, such as canned foods dumped in a kettle and overcooked.
+We grew up with foods of convenience, such as canned foods dumped in a kettle and overcooked or TV dinners.
 It’s no wonder we didn’t like vegetables.
 Now we can buy fresh fruits and vegetables, sometimes directly from the farmers at community farmers’ markets, and we know we should eat more of them.
 We should buy organic produce that hasn’t been treated with chemical fertilizers.
 And we should eliminate from our diet refined sugars, reduce starches, and avoid overcooking meat.
 And that’s just the beginning.

 There are two other benefits I receive from yoga practice that I’m sure could be received from other physical activities as well.
 Practicing yoga boosts my mood.
 It lowers cortisol levels in the brain and activates the parasympathetic nervous system.
 These biochemical changes make us feel less anxious and create a healthier state of mind.
 I just feel good after yoga class.

 The final benefit for me is making the acquaintance of a wider group of people than I’ve known before.
 As a pastor for more than forty years I knew mostly church people, sometimes augmented by being involved in community organizations.
 Certainly there are church people in yoga classes.
-But there are also people with other religious backgrounds or none at all.
+But in yoga classes there are also people with other religious backgrounds or none at all.
 And while there are many other seniors in my regular yoga classes, there are also younger people.
 I enjoy the mixture of ages in classes.
 I especially enjoy having young yoga teachers who challenge me both intellectually and physically.